CHRISTIAENSLouis/geospatialanalysis/source/What we did.rst

 * The location of the earthquake in WGS84
 * The magnitude of the earthquake
-* The depth at wich the earthquake occurend
+* The depth at wich the earthquake occured
 * The date of the earthquake